There’s something magical about a winter garden, and I never pass up an opportunity to visit one.

-The various Witch Hazels are in their full glory this month, making it very hard for me to have any sort of conversation with my guests as I ran from one plant to the other inhaling their delicious fragrance while taking photos.
+The various witch hazels were in their full glory during this visit, making it very hard for me to have any sort of conversation with my guests as I ran from one plant to the other inhaling their delicious fragrance while taking photos.

-The Wintersweet and Viburnum are competing with the Witch Hazels to see who has the sweetest fragrance.
+The wintersweet and viburnum are competing with the witch hazels to see who has the sweetest scent.

 2. Colorful Stems

-For those of you with smaller gardens, there’s a dwarf variety called ‘Arctic Sun’ which grows to a much more manageable 3-4 feet.
+For those of you with smaller gardens, there’s a dwarf variety of dogwood called ‘Arctic Sun’ which grows to a much more manageable 3-4 feet.

 3. Berries and such

-Just look at the tassles dangling like icicles from this unusual variety of Silk Tassle Bush, called Garrya issaquahensis ‘Pat Ballard’.
-I think this is my favorite winter surprise of all.
+Just look at the tassles dangling like icicles from this unusual variety of silk tassle bush, called Garrya issaquahensis ‘Pat Ballard’.
+I think this was my favorite winter surprise of all.